rixiobarrios/js-geometry/readme.md

 ## Bonus (Not Required)

+- If you didn't finish the afternoon lab, [try finishing it up](https://git.generalassemb.ly/seir-129/js-gladiator)

 - Still want more practice with constructors and classes?
 Try [this bonus assignment](bonus.md)

 - Interested in looking into TDD (test driven development)?
 Consider testing this assignment with [Jasmine](https://github.com/ga-wdi-lessons/js-jasmine)!